 She and her children had been living on the Sunshine Coast for at least the past four years, the Daily Mail reported.

-Australian federal police arrested the 53-year-old on November 4 and charged with Bartlett was charged with international parental kidnapping and two counts of false statement in a passport application.
+Australian federal police arrested the 53-year-old on November 4 and charged with Barnett was charged with international parental kidnapping and two counts of false statement in a passport application.

 It was expected she would be extradited to the US to face the charges.

-Her former husband and Savanna's father, Benjamin Harris Todd, told the Daily Mail he divorced Bartlett citing "physical cruelty", which allegedly began shortly after they were married.
+Her former husband and Savanna's father, Benjamin Harris Todd, told the Daily Mail he divorced Barnett citing "physical cruelty", which allegedly began shortly after they were married.

-Mr Todd alleged Bartlett would attack him while driving in their car.
+Mr Todd alleged Barnett would attack him while driving in their car.

 He said she wouldn't sleep for "seven or eight days at a stretch" and would beat her head against a wall for what seemed like hours.

-Mr Todd was granted sole custody, with Bartlett to have two supervised weekend visits a month.
+Mr Todd was granted sole custody, with Barnett to have two supervised weekend visits a month.

-It one of her visits, on April 22, 1994, Bartlett and Savanna disappeared without a trace, the Daily Mail reported.
+It one of her visits, on April 22, 1994, Barnett and Savanna disappeared without a trace, the Daily Mail reported.

-It was believed Bartlett enlisted the help of Faye Yager, owner of an organisation called Children of the Underground, which helped women escape abusive relationships.
+It was believed Barnett enlisted the help of Faye Yager, owner of an organisation called Children of the Underground, which helped women escape abusive relationships.

-Savanna, now 20, who has been living under the name Samantha, supported her mother during a court appearance on Wednesday, where Bartlett was denied bailed.
+Savanna, now 20, who has been living under the name Samantha, supported her mother during a court appearance on Wednesday, where Barnett was denied bailed.

 The Australian reported Savanna held up a sign during the hearing saying "We love you Mom".